swakita14/RecNexus/Milestones/Milestone2/Class_Project_Definition.md

 1. How do we link a discussion on the site to one or more articles/pages?

     We were thinking via URL.
+Each discussion post will have the original poster's article link as well as their original comment regarding the article.

 2. How will users find out that there is a discussion on the site for the article/page they're currently viewing?